 Other great features about fitbit are the ability to track exercise, heart rates, and mileage.
 One great aspect of knowing my heart rate is during my weight training days at the gym.
-You get a better workout if your heart rate stays up, so I know to check my fitbit to make sure I’m in a good zone for weight training.
-This is especially important for me since I have such a low heart rate (my resting heart rate is usually in the high 40s to low 50s), so my heart rate tumbles back down to resting fairly quickly.
+You get a better workout if your heart rate stays up.
+I check my fitbit to make sure I’m in a good zone for weight training.
+This is especially important for me since I have such a low heart rate.
+My resting heart rate is usually in the high 40s to low 50s, so my heart rate tumbles back down to resting fairly quickly.
 I love that I can check in quickly and know whether or not I need to add a few seconds of cardio!

 Community on FitBit

 Two last things to love about fitbit are the achievements and the social community.
 Fitbit has badges and trophies related to getting so many steps or stairs each day.
 You can also try to top your best days/weeks, which is good for personal improvement.
 And what I didn’t realize about fitbit was the social aspect.
 You can connect with your friends to “cheer” or “jaunt” them.
 And then you can participate in “workweek hustles” where you compete against one another for the most steps in a week.
 I’ve been doing them with my friends recently and having fun.
 I’m tracking how they’re doing and, oftentimes, pushing myself to walk a little further!
 Health and fitness are always so much more fun with friends!